Shiitake: benefits, dosage, contraindications

 Hepatoprotective

-A polysaccharide fraction from shiitake mushrooms has shown liver protective effects in animals as well as the ability to improve liver function and increase antibody production against hepatitis B. Lentinan improved serum glutamic pyruvic transaminase (SGPT) and fully restored levels of transaminases (GPT) in mice with toxic hepatitis.
+A polysaccharide fraction from shiitake mushrooms has shown a hepatoprotective effect in animals as well as the ability to improve liver function and to increase the production of antibodies against hepatitis B. Lentinan improved serum glutamic-pyruvic transaminase (SGPT) and completely restored transaminase (GPT) levels in the livers of mice with toxic hepatitis.

 Antifungal